St. Petersburg Library System: History

-The city received its first library, the St. Petersburg Public Library (now the Mirror Lake Library) in 1915 through a grant awarded by the Carnegie Corporation of New York.
+The city received its first library, the St. Petersburg Public Library (now the Mirror Lake Community Library) in 1915 through a grant awarded by the Carnegie Corporation of New York.
 This was one of only 10 libraries in Florida to receive Carnegie funding.
 The $17,500 Carnegie grant was approved and matched by the city and the Mirror Lake site chosen on July 17, 1914.
 It was opened on December 1, 1915.
 The Mirror Lake Branch is also significant to the city's architectural history for being one of the earliest Beaux Arts style buildings designed in this area.
 In 1951 a modern addition was added onto the original Carnegie building, and again in 1991.

 Andrew Carnegie intended for the library he funded in downtown St. Petersburg to be racially integrated when it opened in 1915, but the city refused black residents access to the library.
 In 1944, the city began allowing blacks into only the basement of the Carnegie library.
 Mrs. S.M.
 Carter, wife of a pastor, formed an interracial committee and lobbied the city for funds to open a black library.
 In 1947 the James W. Johnson Library branch opened as the city's first library for the African American community, as they were previously not allowed at the Mirror Lake Library.
 The James Weldon Johnson Community Library was relocated from its original location in the Gas Plant district due to the city's urban redevelopment project (which displaced many black residents).
 In 1981, the Johnson Community Library reopened in the Enoch Davis Center where it was located until 2002, when the current location was built.
 The Johnson Community Library is currently located next door to the Enoch Davis Center.

 The city finished building the Main Library in 1964 to serve as a central midtown location.
 In 2009, the Main Library underwent a $1.2 million interior renovation, which included the addition of 67 new computers.
-The North Branch library was constructed in 1973 after the city acquired the land.
-The South Branch library, previously independently housed in the Boyd Hill Nature Center, became part of the city's system in 2002 along with the Johnson Branch, with both libraries receiving new facilities between 13,500 feet and 14,700 feet.
+The North Community Library was constructed in 1973 after the city acquired the land.
+The South Community Library, previously independently housed in the Boyd Hill Nature Center, became part of the city's system in 2002 along with the Johnson Branch, with both libraries receiving new facilities between 13,500 feet and 14,700 feet.